-The Review Committee consisted of 13 experts in various areas relevant to the VLAG disciplines.
-Subcommittees of 3-4 experts were assembled for each of the chair groups / research lines to be evaluated.
+The committee consisted of 13 experts in various areas relevant to the VLAG disciplines.
+Subcommittees of 3-44 experts were assembled for each of the Chair groups / Research lines to be evaluated.
 Each of the experts participated in 5-6 evaluations.
 The composition of the expert teams varied throughout the evaluation process to ensure that the evaluation standards were as uniform as possible.

-Process of evaluation of single chair groups and research lines
+Process of evaluation of single Chair groups and Research lines

-Each evaluating subcommittee consisted of a Chair, a Rapporteur, and 1-3 members.
-Before the interview, each of these experts formed a preliminary opinion of the group to be evaluated, based on the materials supplied by the chair groups / research lines.
+Each evaluating subcommittee consisted of a Chair, a rapporteur, and 1-3 members.
+Before the interview, each of these experts formed a preliminary opinion of the group to be evaluated, based on the materials supplied by the Chair groups / Research lines.
 The meetings with the groups were opened with a brief summary of activities during the evaluation period, followed by a discussion about core activities of the group, scientific highlights, publications and impact, staffing, financing, relations to and with VLAG and other research groups, problems experienced during the evaluation period and future perspectives of the group.
 Available positions for tenured staff, changes expected in the next 5 to 10 years of significance for the viability of the group were also discussed.

 Following the interview, the subcommittee discussed the information provided in the absence of the group, to establish a provisional set of scores for the three criteria Research quality; Relevance to society; and Viability, as well as the reasoning behind each of the scores.
-The Rapporteur formulated the text which was discussed by the subcommittee and modified as deemed necessary resulting in the final subcommittee report on the group.
+The rapporteur formulated the text which was discussed by the subcommittee and modified as deemed necessary resulting in the final subcommittee report on the group.